KevinDusange/2420test/README.md

 4. Create a cloud-init.yaml file
 5. Create a droplet using doctl

+For Step 2 tell them to create project
 ### Requirements before beginning

 - Create a DigitalOcean Account